gdela/socomo/readme.md

-# Socomo - visualize and maintain composition of your java code
+# Socomo - care about the composition of your java code

 Socomo is a simple tool to visualize the composition of your source code and track changes to the composition as you progress with the development of your java project.
 You can use this tool to: